LasticotSoftware/Astibot/README.md

 * Live trading mode (real-time trading)
 * Simulation mode (to backtest the settings)
 * Customizable MACD-like decision indicator (to detect buy and sell opportunities)
-* Supported Coinbase pro trading pairs: BTC-USD, BTC-EUR, ETH-USD, ETH-EUR, LTC-USD, LTC-EUR, BCH-USD, BCH-EUR, ETC-USD, ETC-EUR, ETH-BTC, BCH-BTC, LTC-BTC
+* Supported Coinbase pro trading pairs must be defined in the `src/GDAXCurrencies.py` file within the `get_all_pairs` method.

 ## Advanced features
 * Risk line: a customizable, real-time updated limit price limit above which Astibot will never buy